nikic/PHP-Parser/doc/3_Other_node_tree_representations.markdown

 Other node tree representations
 ===============================

-It is possible to convert the AST in several textual representations, which serve different uses.
+It is possible to convert the AST into several textual representations, which serve different uses.

 Simple serialization
 --------------------